 When should teens establish boundaries pertaining to relationships?

-If they wait until they are in a dating relationship to establish them, their boundaries will be based on how they feel about their girlfriend/boyfriend instead of how they feel about themselves.
+If they wait until they are in a dating relationship to establish them, their boundaries will be based on how they feel about their boyfriend.

 The letter below is from a young lady who realized during my presentation the importance of setting boundaries in advance:

-Over the years I have thought about what I would do in a situation of pressure, and I’ve never come to a conclusion.
+“Over the years I have thought about what I would do in a situation of pressure, and I’ve never come to a conclusion.
 Your presentation made me realize that I need to make up my mind, I need to set boundaries, I need to find goals, or a “yes” to look forward to in life.
 Thank you for everything.
-You changed my perspective about sex, relationships, and my future.
+You changed my perspective about sex, relationships, and my future.”

 Not only did she realize that she needed to set boundaries in advance, but she also embraced another important message I share with students—the importance of setting goals and finding their “YES.”
-Click here to read the “Just Say YES” blog post.

 You can help me reach that goal by sharing this post with every parent you know, especially parents of small children.

-If we have any hope of reducing the number of teens having sex, we cannot continue expecting teens to set boundaries as teens when they did not have them as young children.
+If we have any hope of reducing the number of teens having sex, we can’t continue expecting teens to set boundaries as teens when they didn’t have them as young children.

 If you think any of the youth in your life would benefit from reading my posts, please share the posts with them.
 This post is one I think would be appropriate to share with the youth in your life.

 What are some boundaries that you think are important for parents to establish for their children or for themselves for that matter?
-I would love for you to share your thoughts below.